Top U.S. officials to hold trade talks in China next week

 The United States is seeking changes from China that range from reducing industrial subsidies to halting forced technology transfers by U.S. companies seeking to enter the Chinese market.

-Reporting by Alexandra Alper, David Alexander and Eric Beech; Editing by Bernadette Baum and Rosalba O'Brien
+Reporting by Alexandra Alper, David Alexander and Eric Beech; Additional reporting by Martin Pollard and Tom Daly in Beijing; Editing by Bernadette Baum and Rosalba O'Brien